 - Sudden braking, acceleration and steering may cause tire slippage and reduce your ability to control the vehicle, resulting in an accident. - Sudden changes in engine speed, such as engine braking caused by upshifting or down-shifting, may cause the vehicle to skid, resulting in an accident. - After driving through a puddle, lightly depress the brake pedal to make sure that the brakes are functioning properly.
 Wet brake pads may prevent the brakes from functioning properly.
-If the brakes on only one side are wet and not functioning properly, steering control may be affected, resulting in an accident.
+If the brakes on only one side are wet and not functioning properly, steering control may be affected, which could lead to an accident that could result in death or serious injury.